 according to, for example, required skills, knowledge, resources, etc., and is

-".
+performed by a single role within the organization".
 This definition implies a second meaning for the business function concept, as illustrated by the following ArchiMate fragment:

 As always, using terminology can be tricky.
 I guess that both interpretations work in practice and have no strong preference for either.
 Has anyone encountered other uses of the word 'business function'?